fpigeon/Park-University-CS-classwork/README.md

-#Regis University Computer Science projects
+#Regis University
-These are my projects from my CS projects from Regis University.
+These are my projects from my Computer Science projects from Regis University.